booomerang/Validatr/README.md

 ### Available rules:

 ```
-- requred   //Checks if field's value is not empty
+- required  // Checks if field's value is not empty
-- min       //Checks if the number of characters of field's value not less than rule value (UTF-8)
+- min       // Checks if the number of characters of field's value not less than rule value (UTF-8)
-- max       //Checks if the number of characters of field's value not greater than rule value (UTF-8)
+- max       // Checks if the number of characters of field's value not greater than rule value (UTF-8)
-- email     //Checks if field's value is a valid email adress
+- email     // Checks if field's value is a valid email adress
-- numeric   //Checks if field contains only numeric value
+- numeric   // Checks if field contains only numeric value
-- bool      //Checks if field's value is boolean
+- bool      // Checks if field's value is boolean
-- alpha     //Checks if field's value contains only alphabetic characters (UTF-8)
+- alpha     // Checks if field's value contains only alphabetic characters (UTF-8)
-- alnum     //Checks if field's value contains only alphabetic and numeric characters (UTF-8)
+- alnum     // Checks if field's value contains only alphabetic and numeric characters (UTF-8)
-- alnumWith //Checks if field's value contains only alphabetic and numeric characters (UTF-8) and some else characters
+- alnumWith // Checks if field's value contains only alphabetic and numeric characters (UTF-8) and some else custom characters
 - in        // Checks if value is included in the given list of values.
 - notIn     // Checks if value is not included in the given list of values.
 - equal     // checks if value is equal to rule value (Strict or not)